hbc/NGS_Data_Analysis_Course/sessionVI/lessons/06_git_basics.md

 ```{.bash}
 $ vim mars.txt
 ```
-Add the following line to the file:
+Add the following line to the file, then save and quit:

 ```
 The two moons may be a problem for Wolfman.